The Lady Eve: Awards and honors

-At the 14th Academy Awards, the film was nominated for Best Original Story for Monckton Hoffe but Here Comes Mr. Jordan (Harry Segall) proved victorious.
+At the 14th Academy Awards, the film was nominated for Best Original Story for Monckton Hoffe, but Here Comes Mr. Jordan (Harry Segall) proved victorious.
 The National Board of Review nominated the film for Best Picture, and The New York Times named it as the best film of 1941.

 In 1994, The Lady Eve was selected for preservation in the United States National Film Registry by the Library of Congress as being "culturally, historically, or aesthetically significant".
-In 2008, The Lady Eve was selected by Empire magazine as among the 500 greatest movies of all time and one of the best 1,000 by The New York Times.
-In 2012, the film ranked #110 on Sight and Sounds critics' poll and #174 on the directors' poll as selected by the British Film Institute.
-The Lady Eve was listed by Time magazine as one of the All-TIME 100 Movies.
+In 2008, The Lady Eve was selected by Empire magazine as among the 500 greatest movies of all time, and one of the best 1,000 by The New York Times.
+In 2012, the film ranked #110 on Sight and Sounds critics' poll, and #174 on the directors' poll as selected by the British Film Institute.The Lady Eve was listed by Time magazine as one of its "All-TIME 100 Movies".
 The film ranked 59th on Entertainment Weekly's list of the 100 greatest films of all time.
-FilmSite.org, a subsidiary of American Movie Classics, placed The Lady Eve on its list of the 100 greatest films.
-Films101.com ranked the film as the 97th best film of all time.The Lady Eve appears on two of the American Film Institute's lists and was nominated for several others:
+FilmSite.org, a subsidiary of American Movie Classics, placed The Lady Eve on their list of the 100 greatest films.
+Films101.com ranked The Lady Eve as the 92nd best of all time.

+In 2006, the Writers Guild of America ranked The Lady Eve as the 52nd best written film of all time.The Lady Eve appears on two of the American Film Institute's lists and was nominated for several others: